OpenZeppelin/starter-kit/README.md

-:warning: This project is in **maintenance mode**.
-We are no longer actively developing new features, and will only be releasing fixes for high severity issues until July 2020.
+:warning: This project is **deprecated**.
+We are no longer actively developing new features nor addressing issues.
 Read [here](https://forum.openzeppelin.com/t/doubling-down-in-security/2712) for more info, and reach out if you are interested in taking over maintenance.
 We suggest looking into [create-eth-app](https://github.com/PaulRBerg/create-eth-app) for a popular alternative to this project.

 # OpenZeppelin Starter Kit